Cryst4L/HLF/README.md

 I realized while developing this project that it would be a quite nice environnement for testing temporal ML models, such as HMMs or RNNs.
 Nevertheless it was initially thought to evaluate feed-forward models on a Machine Vision task, so it does not allow such things for now.

-Nevertheless, all is needed to implement to make it happen is an alternate dataset generator, which build samples according to a continous random walk (similar to what is displayed in the "Configuration Panel").
+On the other hand, an alternate dataset generator, which build samples according to a continous random walk (similar to what is displayed in the "Configuration Panel"), is the only thing required to support these kinds of models.
 So I may add this feature at some point.

 ## Portability, XCB and MultiThreading